tigrawap/Flask-Starter/readme.md

 ### more to come…

-Your also can email [Me](mailto:tigrawap@gmail.com) for questions or ask at stackoverflow with flask or flask-starter tags.
+You also can email [Me](mailto:tigrawap@gmail.com) for questions or ask at stackoverflow with flask or flask-starter tags.
 This documentation will be expanded as soon as possible, as well as on your questions